BhavanaDavuluri/VU_FALL22_IOT_CLASS_Bhavana/Building an LWM2M clients on RPI for ESP32/Light Control.md

 ![Screenshot 2022-11-04 234125](https://user-images.githubusercontent.com/112037009/201421257-3f7f7642-e070-4456-b4b9-a6f0fd4cc04a.png)

 Now on click light control and read the on/off and write it to true.
-Also  read Dimmer and write some value of your choice
+Also  read Dimmer and write some value of your choice.
+See below figure for reference

 ![Screenshot_20221104_114123](https://user-images.githubusercontent.com/112037009/201421659-f685041c-3216-4f4f-bd67-e07301bf1a8f.png)

-Then the light in the circuit on as
+Then the light in the circuit brights up as below

 ![Light Control](https://user-images.githubusercontent.com/112037009/201422027-29649fbb-d1ea-476e-9baa-6e7b512a8ac9.jpeg)